sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Starting to work on coding up [draft-03](https://tools.ietf.org/html/draft-ietf-tls-esni-03) from now (20190313), will try keep [draft-02](https://tools.ietf.org/html/draft-ietf-tls-esni-02) working as the default for now, but we'll see how that goes, and will switch defaults later, depending
+    - Played with DNS a bit as -03 has a new ESNI RRTYPE (value 0xffdf == 65439) instead of TXT
+        - to query for such a thing, published at example.com:

+            $ dig +short -t TYPE65439 example.com
+            \# 3 373839
+            \# 6 313232343536

+           where the two values there are "789" and "123456" - that ought be the ascii-hex encoding of ESNIKeys but are just dummy values for now
+        - to publish such a thing in a zone file it'd look like:

+            ;;; ESNIKeys stuff
+            example.com.
+300 IN \# 3 373839
+            example.com.
+300 IN \# 6 313232343536

+        - strangely enough, that all seems to just work when we tried it with dummy values in a zone-we-own:-)
-- Will start looking at coding up [draft-03](https://tools.ietf.org/html/draft-ietf-tls-esni-03) now.
-Likely first step will be to kick off with [mk_esnikeys.c](./mk_esnikeys.c).
+    - First coding step is to kick off with the modest changes needed to [mk_esnikeys.c](./mk_esnikeys.c).
+        - added ``-V``,``-P`` and ``-A`` command lines arguments, it produces some output that could possibly be the the right encoding (but isn't likely to be yet, as I've not tested that:-)

 - Re-merged with upstream.
 (20190313)

-- Starting to look at ESNI-enabling [curl](curl.md) Paused that for a bit.
+- Started to look at ESNI-enabling [curl](curl.md) Paused that for a bit, now that draft-03 has landed (and someone else may be doing work on that I can re-use later).

 - I took a look a building [wget](wget.md) with this but it seems like wget is a tad too far behind openssl upstream to make that easy and